DanielShamsoddini/ALifeFinalProject/README.md

     Body: The evolution of the body is done through

+    Brain: See the above Hypothesis section for a diagram of how the brains are created/evolved depending on the scenario

     Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan

-    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class In the mutate function
+    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class In the mutate function there is a

-    Independently of that, for the Hypothesis tests, each mutation call has
+            40% chance that a blocks size and connection directions are randomly changed 40% chance that the number of blocks is either increased or decreased by 1, so 20% chance each 20% chance that the number of blocks is increased or decreased by 2, 10% chance each

+        Furthermore, for scenarios in which the brain is allowed to evolve, there is a seperate and independent:
+            20% chance that a sensor motor pairing is removed 20% chance that a sensor motor pairing is added, if one exists that does not violate the conditions of the scenario

+        Here is a diagram of such mutations

+    Environment: The environment is a simple plain flat world with a floor without any defining characteristics.
+Creatures face no obstacles in movement.

 ### Known Issue:
-    The system only checks for overlaps when making the body before simulation starts, so occasionally a motor can cause two blocks to go into eachother and overlap after simulation starts
+    The system only checks for overlaps when making the body before simulation starts, so a motor joint can cause two blocks to go into eachother and overlap after simulation starts

 ### To Run Simulations:
-    Set the simulationsettings variable in constants.py to 0,1,2, or 3 depending on which scenario you wish to test

-        0 is control all connected, 1 is control only single synapse pairs, 2 is evolve single synapse pairs, 3 is evolve multiple pairs
+    Set the simulationsettings variable in constants.py to 0,1,2, or 3 depending on which scenario you wish to test 0 is control all connected, 1 is control only single synapse pairs, 2 is evolve single synapse pairs, 3 is evolve multiple pairs

     Then, run python3 runsnakemake.py with two parameters, the name of your simulation and the random seed you wish to use eg. `python3 runsnakemake.py readmedemonstration 123456789`
         Note: random seeds can only be in the format of unsigned 32 bit ints due to numpy constraints.
 No negative numbers!

 ### To Run Saved Simulations: